+Summary: Not really an area for WLAN.

+Impact: Low

 On-site emergency services coordination – Establish a temporary IP network on-site to go beyond what can be done with simple voice-based systems.
 In addition to voice, text, and graphics (e.g. building plans), video from a variety of sources can be shared by all on-site responders and shared with fixed site control centers.

 FILS will assist initial setup of a mobile AP when the C&C unit arrives and lights up.